 Lacking formal affiliation with a unified organization, not intending to provoke retribution, with no means to further his assault, and with no overarching ideological inspiration – Yousef teaches us as much about commando tactics as he does about political terrorism.
 These two concepts are not mutually exclusive, they lie on the same spectrum of asymmetric aggression.
 Although Yousef did present the United States with a list of demands centering on disbanding any assistance to Israel, his threats had no organized backing.

 At most they were just a vehicle for his hubris.
 After he failed to kill even one-tenth of one-percent of his stated goal he simply fled the country and moved on to other targets.

 As a political terrorist Yousef was a flop – he incited no retaliation and the only concrete civil policies his attack created were commonsense traffic regulations in and around the Twin Towers.
-Inherent in true political terrorism is the goal of inciting an overreaction by the attacked entity, to cause a system’s true colors to rear their head as it retaliates with further oppression against those the attackers claim to be defending.
+Inherent in true political terrorism is the goal of inciting an overreaction by the attacked entity, to cause a system’s true colors to emerge as it retaliates with further oppression against those the attackers claim to be defending.
 So as a pure political terrorist, Yousef failed in that he provoked a substantial backlash only against himself, and not any group, organization, or ideology.